ProteusMRIgHIFU/BabelBrain/README.md

 This software is provided "as is" and it is intended exclusively for research purposes.

 # Standalone application
 Ready-to-use applications (no need for Python installation) for macOS are available in the [Releases](https://github.com/ProteusMRIgHIFU/BabelBrain/releases) section.
 Download, open and drag "BabelBrain" into the Applications folder.
 The first time you use you will be prompted to authorize to run and access directories.
-You may also need to authorize it in the Security settings of MacOS.
+You may also need to authorize it in the Security settings of macOS.

 # Instructions for use
 Please consult the [online manual](https://proteusmrighifu.github.io/BabelBrain/) for details on instructions for use.